Amalgamation Consultations 2021

-As directed by the boards of the Alberta Wheat Commission (AWC) and Alberta Barley, the two commissions are soliciting farmers’ opinions on the potential merger of the two commissions to one formal entity.
-The consultations will be an opportunity for Alberta wheat and barley farmers to contribute their input during the summer and fall of 2021.Take the Survey
+As directed by the boards of the Alberta Wheat Commission (AWC) and Alberta Barley, the two commissions solicited farmers’ opinions on the potential merger of the two commissions to one formal entity.
+Held during the fall of 2021, the consultations were an opportunity for Alberta wheat and barley farmers to contribute their input on the topic.

 Upon amalgamating the staff, the commissions quickly realized additional synergies such as the ability to collaboratively fund an agronomy extension program (The Growing Point and Plot2Farm), share event spaces and heighten their kids education efforts (Wally Wheat and Betty Barley’s Grain Gallery), partner on enhanced communication initiatives (The Grain Exchange and Spotlight on Research), and more.